mihaivanea/multi_paxos/README.md

 # Multi-paxos

-This is an Elixir implementation of the Paxos protocol, used to solve consensus in a network of processes that is fault tolerant.
+This is an Elixir implementation of the Paxos protocol, used to solve consensus in a network of processes that can experience faults.

 The protocol can run on either a single Elixir node or in a network of nodes, each running in its own Docker container.

-The following diagram descibes the system architecture what messages are exchanged between different Elixir components.
+The following diagram descibes the system architecture and what messages are exchanged between different Elixir components.

 ![Paxos diagram](./resources/q24.jpg "Paxos diagram")